Haleshot/Competitive-Programming/Leetcode/Summary_Ranges/README.md

    - Increment `i` to move to the next number.
 3. Return the `result` list containing all the ranges.

+### Approach 2: Grouping Consecutive Numbers

+This approach uses a clever grouping technique:

+1. Initialize empty lists `ranges` and `r`.
+2. Iterate through each number `num` in `nums`:
+   - If `num - 1` is not in `r`, it means we've found the start of a new range:
+     - Create a new empty list `r`.
+     - Append `r` to `ranges`.
+   - Add `num` to `r` using slice assignment `r[1:] = num,`.
+3. Convert each range `r` in `ranges` to a string:
+   - If `r` has one element, it becomes a single number string.
+   - If `r` has two elements, it becomes a "start->end" string.
+4. Return the list of formatted range strings.

+The key insight in Approach 2 is the use of `r[1:] = num,`.
+This clever trick ensures that:

+- If `r` is empty, `num` becomes the first (and only) element.
+- If `r` already has elements, `num` becomes the second element, effectively updating the end of the range.

 ## Complexity Analysis

+Both approaches have the same complexity:

 - Time Complexity: O(N), where N is the length of the input array `nums`.
 We iterate through the array once.
 - Space Complexity: O(1), excluding the space used for the output.
 We only use a constant amount of extra space for variables.

+Approach 2 might be slightly more concise and potentially more efficient in terms of code execution, but both solutions are valid and solve the problem effectively.

 ## Related Resources